 Wait a minute… what was the point of creating Doctor Detroit if he was just going to flee the country?
 Mom just wanted his stable of girls, so if Walker had just said “Sure, they’re all yours,” and left the country, everybody, with the exception of the girls, would have been happy.
 The creation of some mysterious badass crime boss from Detroit was completely unnecessary, and what’s worse, the script never gives us valid reasons for Clifford going along with this plan and adopting the Doctor Detroit persona.

-The comedic element of a mild mannered protagonist being forced out of his shell has provided comedy gold in countless screwball comedies over the years, from Cary Grant in Bringing Up Baby to Jerry Lewis in The Nutty Professor, but in Doctor Detroit, the filmmakers spend no time building believable characters, ones for which we would want to see a change in their circumstances, but instead, they depend on Dan Aykroyd making funny voices in random scenes to carry the picture.
+The comedic element of a mild-mannered protagonist being forced out of his shell has provided comedy gold in countless screwball comedies over the years, from Cary Grant in Bringing Up Baby to Jerry Lewis in The Nutty Professor, but in Doctor Detroit, the filmmakers spend no time building believable characters, ones for which we would want to see a change in their circumstances, but instead, they depend on Dan Aykroyd making funny voices in random scenes to carry the picture.
 Sadly, it does not.
-One could let slide the fact that the movie’s plot does not make one lick of sense, if it was funny, but Doctor Detroit contains nothing but a string of bad comedy sketches trying to pass themselves off as a movie.
-I can’t recommend this thing to even the mildly curious — or even fans of Dan Aykroyd — as it’s not only painfully unfunny, but also quite boring.
-The doctor is in, and the patient is dead.
+One could let slide the fact that the movie’s plot does not make one lick of sense if it was funny, but Doctor Detroit contains nothing but a string of bad comedy sketches trying to pass themselves off as a movie.
+I can’t recommend this thing to even the mildly curious — or even fans of Dan Aykroyd — as it’s not only painfully unfunny but also quite boring as well.
+The doctor may be in, but the patient is dead.

 Doctor Detroit (1983)